mnot/I-D/httpbis-retry/draft.md

 # Introduction

 One of the benefits of HTTP's well-defined method semantics is that they allow failed requests to be retried, under certain circumstances.

 However, interest in extending, redefining or just clarifying HTTP's retry semantics is increasing, for a number of reasons:

-* Since HTTP/1.1's requirements were written, there has been a substantial amount of experience deploying and using HTTP, leading implementations to refine their behaviour, arguably diverging from the specification.
+* Since HTTP/1.1's requirements were written, there has been a substantial amount of experience deploying and using HTTP, leading implementations to refine their behaviour, often diverging from the specification.

 * Likewise, changes such as HTTP/2 {{?RFC7540}} might change the underlying assumptions that these requirements were based upon.

-* Emerging lower-layer developments such as TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.hamilton-early-deployment-quic}} introduce the possibility of replayed requests in the beginning of a connection, thanks to Zero Round Trip (0RT) modes.
+* Emerging lower-layer developments such as TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.ietf-quic-transport}} introduce the possibility of replayed requests in the beginning of a connection, thanks to Zero Round Trip (0RT) modes.
 In some ways, these are similar to retries -- but not completely.

 * Applications sometimes want requests to be retried by infrastructure, but can't easily express them in a non-idempotent request (such as GET).